on this page find information and links that may be of interest to artists...

 USE ITALICS FOR TITLES, if possible.
 If not, use quotation marks.
 Could also be set apart by font size or type of font.

-Use the " mark for inches, the ' for feet, after the LAST number, if needed.
+DIMENSIONS: Use " for inches, ' for feet, after the LAST number, if needed (not both numbers).
 For smaller works, it is not usually noted.

 OR, abbreviate 'in.', 'ft.', 'cm.'
 Your options: 12x18 12x18" 12x18 in.
 30x46 cm.

 I've seen museums put a period after all 'in', 'cm', etc., but some do not.
 This might be a judgement call.
 Consistency would be more important.
 I would put your name FIRST, if it is on the label.
 Museums list the artist first, then the info.

 DO NOT USE FANCY FONTS for labels; ease of reading is more important.
 Also, NEVER use all capitals.
 They are not as easy to read.
 If your name is not on the label, be sure it is on the artwork somewhere, even on the back!